ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 Code example:

-#### The 'remove' button

-The 'remove' button is a [GOV.UK secondary button](https://design-system.service.gov.uk/components/button/#secondary-buttons) in this layout.
-Do not change the button colour.

-Do not change the button position, as this may make it difficult for zoom users to use the component.

 ### Use with JavaScript

-[what do teams need to do or know here?]

 The add another component relies on JavaScript.

-When JavaScript is not available, your page should reload with the additional form elements if the 'Add another' button is selected.
+You need to set up your service for when JavaScript is not available.
+The page reloads with the additional form elements after the 'Add another' button is selected.

 ### Error messages

 [Coded example to show the error behaviour]

-The[GOV.UK error summary](https://design-system.service.gov.uk/components/error-summary/) displays errors for 1 item at a time.
-Once the user has resolved the first set of errors, the next set of errors will be displayed (until they're all resolved).

 Follow the [GOV.UK Design System guidance on error messages](https://design-system.service.gov.uk/components/error-message/).

-Each text field needs its own error summary and message (even if the error is the same).
-[Do we need to say this?]
+#### Showing multiple errors

+Show errors for 1 item at a time using the [GOV.UK error summary](https://design-system.service.gov.uk/components/error-summary/).
+Once the user has resolved all the errors in the first item, you can display the next set.
+This should continue until they're all resolved.

+This ensures that

 {% example template="examples/error", colocated="true", height=590 %}